 The Old Town’s Square

 26th November 2011 to the 1st January 2012

 This Xmas market is the busiest and prettiest one in Prague.
-Small stalls are slotted in round the statue of Jan Hus surrounded with the centuries old architecture of the Renaissance, Baroque and Gothic periods.
-This market is characterised by an Xmas tree, that is decorated with 100’s of lights lit up each evening once it starts to get dark (normally about 17:00).
-A stage is set-up each year for open air short plays and Xmas concerts.
+Small stalls are slotted in around the statue of Jan Hus, surrounded by the centuries-old architecture of the Renaissance, Baroque and Gothic periods.
+This market is characterised by a Xmas tree decorated with 100’s of lights lit up each evening once it starts to get dark (normally about 17:00).
+A stage is set up each year for open-air short plays and Xmas concerts.

 The Wenceslas Square

 26th November 2011 to 8th January 2012

 This is an additional big Xmas market situated in the city’s centre.
 It can be found in Wenceslas Square’s lower area and is normally characterised by a Xmas tree that is artificial.

 A Xmas market close to the Palladium’s department store just a short walk from Wenceslas Square and Na Příkpě street.